yuretz/FreeAwait/README.md

 Await anything for free!

 ## What
-A tiny .NET library implementing a free monad-like pattern with C# async/await.
+FreeAwait is a tiny .NET library implementing a free monad-like pattern with C# async/await.
+It can be used as a more [functional alternative to dependency injection](https://blog.ploeh.dk/2017/01/27/from-dependency-injection-to-dependency-rejection/), while staying close to the idiomatic, imperative code style.

 ## How
-We start with adding the FreeAwait library to our usings:
+We start with adding the FreeAwait library to our using directives:
 ```csharp
 using FreeAwait;
 ```